 Once this note is shared, pin it to the channel for easy reference.
 Members from both organisations can add others to the channel over the life of your project and pinning this guide helps those people get up to speed quickly.

-Shared channels bring all the benefits of Slack to the work your team do with outside organisations.
-As with the channels you already use, all the files, conversations and context you and your partners need are in one dedicated place.
-That makes shared channels a more productive way of working for both organisations.
+Slack Connect brings all the benefits of Slack to the work that your team does with outside organisations.
+As with the channels that you already use, all the files, conversations and context that you and your partners need are in one dedicated place.
+That makes channels a more productive way of working for both you and your partners.